 The Justice Lab

-For Faculty interested in developing courses as part of this program, please email Professor Frank Anechiarico.
+For faculty interested in developing courses as part of this program, please email Professor Frank Anechiarico.

-For the spring semester 2024 Justice Lab, Profs.
-Jaime Kucinskas, Jeff McArn, Heather Sullivan, and Joel Winkleman are teaching four connected courses on community building and social change.
-The Lab is rooted in two experiential learning opportunities.
-Professor Kucinskas is co-teaching her course with the Rev. Sharon Baugh of Hope Chapel AME Zion Church where students are helping develop poverty alleviation programming in Rev. Baugh’s neighborhood in Utica and across congregations in the city.
-The Lab also involves a popular education methodology component in Prof. Winkelman's course, with a required spring break retreat (March 11-14) at the legendary Highlander Research and Education Center led by Prof. Margo Okazawa-Rey and with all expenses paid for by the Levitt Center.
-Prof. Sullivan is teaching a course on the politics of equality in which students will think systematically about the kinds of inequalities that they will be working to address in Utica as well as pathways for change.
-And in Prof. McArn’s course on social justice at Hamilton College, students have the opportunity to think about the history of social change in their own campus community.
+For the Spring 2024 Justice Lab, Profs.
+Jaime Kucinskas, Jeff McArn, Heather Sullivan, and Joel Winkleman taught four connected courses on community building and social change.
+The Lab was rooted in two experiential learning opportunities.
+Professor Kucinskas co-taught her course with the Rev. Sharon Baugh of Hope Chapel AME Zion Church, where students helped develop poverty alleviation programming in Rev. Baugh’s neighborhood in Utica and across congregations in the city.
+The Lab also included a popular education methodology component in Prof. Winkleman’s course, with a required spring break retreat (March 11–14) at the legendary Highlander Research and Education Center, led by Prof. Margo Okazawa-Rey and funded by the Levitt Center.

 How have human rights developed?
 How are they defined, and who enforces them?
-These questions are immediately relevant to migrant and refugee populations, the movement for racial justice, the status of indigenous populations, as well as the protection of civilians in times of war.
-Most basically, the study of human rights asks how we can guarantee personal dignity and the ability of all people to live free from persecution, discrimination, and bias.
-In Fall ’23, the Justice Lab took up these questions historically and legally at the international, national, and local levels.
-Courses required for the Justice Lab Fall 2023 semester included:
+These questions were immediately relevant to migrant and refugee populations, the movement for racial justice, the status of Indigenous populations, as well as the protection of civilians in times of war.
+Most basically, the study of human rights asked how we could guarantee personal dignity and the ability of all people to live free from persecution, discrimination, and bias.

-- Justice Lab Experience and Observation (GOV/Public Policy 274W) Prof. Andrea Peña Vasquez (Government)
+- Justice Lab Experience and Observation (GOV/Public Policy 274W) – Prof. Andrea Peña Vasquez (Government)

-- Humanitarianism and Human Rights (HIST 255) Prof. Kevin Grant, Graves Professor of History (History)
+- Humanitarianism and Human Rights (HIST 255) – Prof. Kevin Grant, Graves Professor of History (History)

-- The American Constitution and Human Rights (GOV 269) Prof. Frank Anechiarico, Maynard-Knox Professor of Government and Law (Government)
+- The American Constitution and Human Rights (GOV 269) – Prof. Frank Anechiarico, Maynard-Knox Professor of Government and Law (Government)

 In the past decade, the global refugee population has more than doubled according to the UN with over 80 million people who have been forcibly displaced worldwide.
 The Utica area has played a prominent role in refugee resettlement in the United States since the 1970s.
 The Spring 2023 Justice Lab was a four-course semester focused on issues of resettlement, religious traditions, and ethical questions related to asylum and immigration policy, both locally and globally.